Medical questions & health advice by licensed doctors

-"What could be an edema in one foot with pain relieved by pain?
+"What could be an edema in one foot with pain relieved by pain?"

 female 17y. sometimes has pain in her chest

 One potential cause would be a blood clot in one of the veins of the leg.
 Although this is not common in someone who is only 17 years old, it can happen, especially if you smoke, are overweight, or have recently gone on a long trip where you remained immobile for a long time.
 There are also certain genetic factors that can predispose to a blood clot in the leg, so a family history of blood clots would put you at higher risk.
 Your doctor will be able to examine your foot and leg and figure out whether it is necessary to rule out a blood clot, which is usually done with a simple ultrasound test.
 Call and make an appointment with your primary care doctor as soon as you can!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.